SummaryRead the full fact sheet

 - An artificial pacemaker works by supporting the heart's natural rhythm.

 - An artificial implantable cardioverter defibrillator (AICD) can recognise a dangerous heart rhythm and send messages to the heart to try and slow the rhythm and return it to normal.

 - If this doesn't work, the AICD can send an electric shock to jolt the heart out of its fibrillation.

 Implantable cardiac devices can sometimes be used to help manage problems with a person’s heart rate or heart rhythm.

 The heart has an electrical system (conducting system) that regulates the heart rate, made up of nodes (special clusters of conducting cells) and conduction pathways.

 Problems with the electrical circuitry of the heart can include blocked signals or signals taking an abnormal path through the heart.

-A special cluster of cells located in the right atrium (right upper chamber of the heart), called the sinus node, is the natural pacemaker that controls the heartbeat.
-To make sure that the heart beats regularly and at the right pace, the sinus node communicates with the atria and ventricles (the chambers of the heart), along nervous system pathways called the atrioventricular node and conducting system.
+A special cluster of cells located in the upper right chamber of the heart (right atrium) called the sinus node, is the natural pacemaker that controls your heartbeat (60–100 bpm).
+To ensure that the heart beats regularly and at the right pace, the sinus node communicates with the heart’s collecting chambers (atria) and the heart’s pumping chambers (ventricles), along nervous system pathways called the atrioventricular node, and the heart’s electrical system.
 If this system is damaged, it may send unreliable messages to the heart chambers.

 An artificial pacemaker is an implantable device that mimics the actions of the nodes and conducting system, and helps to regulate the heart rate.